tjhickey724/compiler_design/notes/ast/ExpTree.md

 ```
 node.e1.accept(this,data)
 ```
-where the Plus node as two instance variables e1 and e2 corresponding to the two subtrees of the addition tree.
+where the Plus node has two instance variables e1 and e2 corresponding to the two subtrees of the addition tree.

 We don't know what type ```node.e1``` is, it could be a Plus or Minus or IntegerLiteral or Times.